elros88/object-detection/WRITEUP.md

 In order to fulfil these goals we use Jupyter Notebook, Tensorflow library, and the Tensorboard tool.

+This project is hosted in [this Github repository](https://github.com/elros88/object-detection)

 ## Dataset

 We use the ***Waymo dataset*** for this project, In the dataset we identify the type of data